-- 1. Clean your hands often and thoroughly. - 2.
-Gently remind all HCW, including physicians, to clean their hands before touching a patient. - 3.
+- 1. Clean your hands often and thoroughly before and after contact with patient and the patient's immediate environment. - 2.
+Remind all HCW, including physicians, to clean their hands before touching a patient. - 3.
 Patients, family, and visitors should clean their hands when visiting.

-Performance in Q1, 2014/2015 Performance target by the end of 2014/15 Expectation 82% 80% 100% of hand cleaning opportunities taken of hand cleaning opportunities taken while recognizing positive improvement
+Performance in Q2 of 2014/2015 Performance target by the end of 2014/15 Expectation 83% 80% 100% of hand cleaning opportunities taken of hand cleaning opportunities taken while recognizing positive improvement